cn23070/cn23070.github.io/_posts/2024-07-30-M4-Secure Software Development July 2024.md

 We also reviewed our first case study, a paper by Kovaitė and Stankevičienė (2019),that illustrates some of the risks introduced by industry 4.0 when applying digitalisation to more traditional business processes.
 The study also covered a methodology for carrying out the risk assessment of the digitalisation process as well as some common definitions of risk.

+#### Writing Secure Code

+**Information security architecture**
+A secure architecture involves creating a system that is able to provide access to data and information to authorized people and systems while preventing any unauthorized access.(Pillai, 2017)

+You protect the CIA of the system and its data through security mechanisms such as authetication, authorization and non-reputability

+**Secure coding**

+Secure coding is the practice of software development that guards programs against security vulnerabilities, and makes it resistant to malicious attacks right from program design to implementation.(Pillai, 2017).
+It is important to identify assets of value (code/data), then decompose the application into components followed by identifying and categorizing threats to each asset or component and ranking the threats following a risk model.
+You should then develop strategies to mitigate the identifed threats

+**Common security vulnerabilities**

+*Overflow errors* such as *buffer overflow*(attackers take control of systems by gaining access to teh systems application stack or heap memory due to code error allowing an application to write past the end of a buffer), and *Integer or arithmetic overflow* (an operation on an integerproduces a result that is too large to be used or stored)

+*Lack of validated input* (comon security issue on web application where unvalidated input is injected by an attacker, tricking the system into accepting malicious code or system commands leading to system compromise)
+Common examples include Cross-Site-Scripting(XSS), SQL Injections and Shel Execution Exploits.

+*Poor Access control* (lack of seperation of super user rights between user groups may be leveraged by an attacker through things like exposed routes (URLs) or workflows)

+**Is Python secure?**
+°° Reading input
+°° Evaluating arbitrary input
+°° Overflow errors
+°° Serializing objects
+°° Security issues with web applications

+**Strategies for Security – Python**

+**Secure coding strategies**

 ![Lecturecast: Introduction to Secure Software Development](/Modules/4/img/3.png)